 You will work through the interactive packs of notes in lessons and enjoy the frequent use of mini whiteboards and card sorting activities.
 Regular practical classes allow you to develop laboratory skills which are assessed continuously, leading to the Practical Endorsement.
 If you apply to competitive courses such as Medicine, you are fully supported throughout your application.
-We organise many trips ranging from University lectures to a Marine Biology Expedition.
+We organise many extra-curricular activities including entry into the Biology Olympiad and the Intermediate Biology Olympiad.

 100% exams and practical endorsement.